isw-kudos/huddo-docs/docs/ccm-migrator/usage.md

 - "Replacement for Invalid Characters" - If CCM folder or file names contain characters which aren't permitted in the Connections Files app, those characters are replaced by the specified replacement character.
+- "Migrate libraries to folders" - Whether to migrate every library to a separate folder in the target community, regardless of how many libraries exist in the community.
+By default, CCM Migrator will only create a separate folder for each library if the community has two or more libraries.
+- "Export metadata to file-system" - Whether to export extra metadata to the server file-system when migrating to Connections Files.
+The metadata includes CCM document types and custom fields, which can't be migrated to Connections Files, and is created in the "Output File Path" specified in API Settings.

 The "Status Log" provides details while processing.
 For each community, it lists all Library files (including what folder they belong to) and existing folders in the